nitzan-shaked/hammerspoon-config/README.md

 ### Hotkeys Dialog

 Pressing `Hyper`-`.` shows the Hotkeys dialog, where you can record the hotkey combination for actions provided by the different plugins.
-A hotkey is a combination of zero or more modifiers and a single non-modifier key.
+A hotkey is a combination of zero or more modifiers and a single non-modifier key. (but see the note under "Hyper" regarding using it with other modifiers.)

-(_**Note**_ that if a hotkey includes a `Hyper` then it must be exactly `Hyper` and one non-modifier key, with no other modifiers.
-This restriction may be lifted in the future.)

 An action with no bound hotkey shows as an empty slot with a dashed border.